seanslma/maki/Coding/Linux/Network.md

 - tc: Used for traffic control and shaping network traffic.
 - bridge: Manages bridge networking devices.

+`iproute2` is more focused on network configuration and management.
+For DNS-specific tasks, tools like `dig`, `nslookup`, or `host` are more appropriate.

 ## find a free TCP port
 ```sh
 ss -ltn